USAJOBS/help-center/how-to/job-announcement/save.md

 You can receive an email any time a saved job is scheduled to close in three calendar days.
 To receive email notifications, click on the **Notifications** icon and select the checkbox.

 ### View job announcement information
-Click the **+** to announcementsee more details about the saved job.
+Click the **+** to see more details about the saved job.
 Each saved job shows a summary including:

 * Position title
 * Hiring agency